federico-moretti/react-translate/README.md

 Wrap the app with the provider.

-- `language: string`
+- `defaultLanguage: string`
-  - example: `it`
-  - defaults to browser language
+  - it defaults to browser language if undefined
+  - example: `it-IT`
 - `translations: Translations`
+  - the translations object
   - required
+- `fallbackLanguage: string`
+  - if a translation is missing this language will be used
+  - example: `en-GB`
+- `suppressWarnings: boolean`
+  - hides the warnings in the console
+- `showIds: boolean`
+  - show translation ids

 #### Translation object